WaRtr0/francinette-image/README.md

 How does the installer work?
 It utilizes `Docker` to create an isolated Ubuntu environment which will automatically set up Francinette with all the necessary permissions within this virtual space.
 Your local `$HOME` directory will be shared with the Docker container, allowing the container to execute commands that interact with your files and thus run Francinette.

 > [!note]
-> This script was created to be installed on **computers of 42**.
-Use the original script for your personal computer [here](https://github.com/xicodomingues/francinette/tree/master#readme).
+> This script was developed for installation on 42 school computers.
+Use the original script for your personal computer, available [here](https://github.com/xicodomingues/francinette/tree/master#readme).

 ## INSTALLATION: